Find the best 5-year fixed mortgage rates in Canada

 After weathering two years of mortgage rate increases, it appears borrowers are in store for lower mortgage rates in 2024 - as long as economic conditions continue to play out as expected.

-The Bank of Canada, which has a mandate to keep inflation within a 2% target and has done so via a 10-part series of rate hikes over 2022 and 2023, finally deemed that inflation had fallen sufficiently and steadily enough to proceed with -0.25% rate cuts at its last three announcements on June 5, July 24, and September 4.
-Most expert observers are predicting another rate cut at the Bank’s next announcement on October 23, barring a major surprise.
+The Bank of Canada, which has a mandate to keep inflation within a 2% target and has done so via a 10-part series of rate hikes over 2022 and 2023, finally deemed that inflation had fallen sufficiently and steadily enough to proceed with -0.25% rate cuts from June to September, and a jumbo -0.50% cut in October.
+Most expert observers are predicting another rate cut at the Bank’s next announcement in December, barring a major surprise.

-In the Bank’s most recent rate announcement on September 4, 2024, it noted that July's CPI of 2.5% was in line with expectations, while inflation was declining steadily in Canada, the United States and elsewhere.
-In the days leading up to the Bank’s September 4 announcement, bond yields had begun dropping as anticipation of a rate cut grew, and a few lenders discounted their fixed mortgage rates.
+In the Bank’s most recent rate announcement on October 23, 2024, it noted that September's CPI of 1.6% was below the target of 2%.
+In the days leading up to the Bank’s October 23 announcement, bond yields had begun dropping as anticipation of a rate cut grew, and a few lenders discounted their fixed mortgage rates.
 In the wake of this announcement, more lenders have already lowered their fixed mortgage rates, and others are sure to follow.
-Should the Bank decide to implement another rate cut in October, we can expect a similar trajectory of events.
-As such, it is reasonable to expect that fixed mortgage rates will be trending downward for the foreseeable future, barring an unexpected turn of events.
+Should the Bank decide to implement another rate cut in December, we can expect a similar trajectory of events.
+As such, it is reasonable to expect that fixed mortgage rates will be trending downward for the foreseeable future, lest there’s an unexpected turn of events.

 I’m in a variable-rate mortgage.
 Should I lock-in a fixed-rate?